 Lauren Prastien is an English teacher and a graduate of the University of Michigan’s Helen Zell Writers’ Program, where she received her MFA in Fiction.
 She is at work on a collection of short stories.
 Read her at Refinery29, National Ave, and elsewhere.
 Follow her @scentofaviking.

 Elizabeth Schmuhl is a multidisciplinary artist.
 She is the author of Presto Agitato (Dancing Girl Press & Zoo Cake Press, 2015) and Premonitions (Wayne State University Press, forthcoming).
 She illustrates essays for The Rumpus and currently works at the Kennedy Center for Performing Arts.
 Follow her at @schmuhlface.

 Ryo Yamaguchi is the Director of Marketing and Publicity for Wave Books in Seattle.
 He is the author of the poetry collection The Refusal of Suitors (Noemi Press, 2015).
 He received an MFA in poetry from the University of Minnesota.
 Follow him @ryo964.

-Michigan Quarterly Review is published with financial support from the Horace H. Rackham School of Graduate Studies at the University of Michigan.
+Michigan Quarterly Review is published with financial support from the Horace H. Rackham School of Graduate Studies and the College of Literature, Science, and the Arts at the University of Michigan.